 Roof maintenance during winter is essential.
 When freezing weather conditions begin, it can take a toll on your roof.

 The best thing you can do is to be proactive.
 Start doing roof inspections long before winter arrives.

 However, if you did not get a chance to perform your inspections before winter, you can still prevent damage to your roof by being observant.
-This means that whenever you see ice dams forming on your roof you should investigate them immediately.
+This means that whenever you see ice dams forming on your roof, you should investigate them immediately.
 Don’t forget to remove these ice dams from your gutters if they start forming.
 If a storm is about to pass or has passed through your area, perform an emergency inspection.

 If you would like to have your roof repaired, please contact us.